imixs/imixs-cloud/doc/MONITORING.md

 The Imixs-Cloud Monitoring Service also includes a [Grafana](https://grafana.com/) service which is providing a dashboard for prometheus.
 The grafana service maps a data volume named 'grafana-data' to store your settings made in grafana.

+If you want to enable an E-Mail gateway, just uncomment the corresponding environment section of the grafana service in the docker-compose.yml:

+    ...
+    environment:
+      GF_SMTP_ENABLED: true
+      GF_SMTP_HOST: "mailgateway:25"
+      GF_SMTP_FROM_ADDRESS: "alert@myhost.com"
+	...

+Fill in your corresponding mail configuration from your mail gateway.

 ## Starting The Monitor Service

 After you have added the node-exporters and cadvisors into the docker-compose.yml file and edited the prometheus.yml file you can start the Monitoring service with: